akazukin5151/koneko/README.md

 # Roadmap

 * In-depth usage documentation?
-* Move functions that do work to pure or utils (as opposed to functions that organise work)
-    * As most functions in pure aren't pure in the strict sense, what's the difference between pure and utils?
 * Consistent public and private methods and attributes again (only show public ones in puml)
 * Startup time seems to be slow, but the delay is before the first line even executes.
 Import time is fast. `pip install` using the wheel seems to be faster.